andrewhessler/heffree-dev/src/assets/blog/project-beebfam-1.md

 If `on_cadence` is false, these are due `frequency_hours` from `last_completed_at` and `last_completed_at` is set to the time the chore is actually completed.

-If `frequency_hours` is null then the chore is considered "Ad Hoc" and it just tracks `last_completed_at`, we must mark it due and upcoming.
+If `frequency_hours` is null then the chore is considered "Ad Hoc" and it just tracks `last_completed_at`, we must mark it due and upcoming, I think it nulls `last_completed_at` to be due.

 ## Third app - Andrew Inbox
 The third app is just a simple input, simple table.
 Add entries through the input, delete them by tapping on them.